There’s an interesting quote by Nick Miller I read on the internet which I am going to use as the basis for this post…

 Paula and Marcimo were all praise for Indians and excitedly narrated an incident when their bike brokedown on the Gujarat highway and 10-15 Indians surrounded them to help fix the bike.
 Marcimo exclaimed, “Indian people are amazing…very helpful”.

 They didn’t have an itinerary and when I asked Marcimo about their next stop, he simply said, ‘I don’t know.
 If I get tired riding, I’ll stop somewhere.
 If you have any suggestion, let us know”.
 Trust, I did 😀

 Paula and Marcimo from Italy

-Yogesh came to pick me at the Ratnagiri Railway station and toured me around the town over the next two days.
+Yogesh came to pick me at the Ratnagiri Railway station and toured me around the town over the next three days.
 He was your typical Marathi guy and reminded me a lot of Ajay Devgan from the film Singham…with his aviators on all the time, driving around in a Mahindra Bolero.
 Yogesh spoke little, in spite of trying to strike up a conversation with him on multiple occasions.
 He walked and talked with an authority and used his social connections to make sure I didn’t pay entrance fees or toll charges while touring the town.
 And when he dropped me back at the railway station on the final day, he said two words, “Wapas aana” (come back again).

 Yogesh reminded me of Ajay Devgan from Singham